svarvarigou/accepted-assignment/README.md

 ## Introduction
 This application was create within the scope of Accepted interview.
 The main programming framework used is **2.3.10.RELEASE**.
-The project was primarily developed and is tested on **openjdk-11** as well for building and deployment.
+The project was primarily developed and is tested on **openjdk-11** for building as well as for deployment.

 ## Installation
 Java openjdk-11 must be installed and also maven must be installed.
 Alternatively the maven wrapper included can be used but it is not thoroughly tested.
 Navigate to project folder and you can start the application by executing `mvn spring-boot:run`